gadhvirushiraj/gadhvirushiraj.github.io/_pages/about.md

 ⚡ Always eager to explore new ideas and make an impact through innovation! -->

 <div class="bio-box">
 <h1>Namaste World! 👋 I'm Rushiraj</h1>
 <img src="/images/ai_climbs.webp" alt="woah" style="float: right; width: 225px; margin-left: 1rem; margin-bottom: 0.5rem;">
 A final-year undergraduate student at Plaksha University, pursuing Computer Science and majoring in Artificial Intelligence.
 <br><br>
-My interests revolve around Reinforcement Learning, Machine Learning, and Human-Computer Interaction Research.
-I'm also an enthusiastic advocate for Open Source and an active contributor to its vibrant community.
+An AI/ML Developer & Researcher, my research interests revolve around the domains of Reinforcement Learning, Machine Learning, and Human-Computer Interaction.
+I'm also an enthusiastic advocate for open source and an active contributor to its vibrant community.
 <br><br>
 ⚡ Always eager to explore new ideas and make an impact through innovation!
 </div>

 <style>